argoproj/argo-cd/docs/operator-manual/rbac.md

 - `glob`: based on the [`glob` package](https://pkg.go.dev/github.com/gobwas/glob).
 - `regex`: based on the [`regexp` package](https://pkg.go.dev/regexp).

 When all tokens match during the evaluation, the effect will be returned.
-The evaluation will continue until all matching permissions are evaluated, or until a permission with the `deny` effect matches.
+The evaluation will continue until all matching policies are evaluated, or until a policy with the `deny` effect matches.
-After all permissions are evaluated, if there was at least one `allow` effect and no `deny`, access will be granted.
+After all policies are evaluated, if there was at least one `allow` effect and no `deny`, access will be granted.

 ### Glob matching